-The SHLMB occurs on the divide between the Choctawhatchee and St. Andrew Bay watersheds.
+The SHLMB occurs on the divide between the Choctawhatchee River and St. Andrew Bay watersheds.
 The majority of the SHLMB occurs within the surface headwaters of Pine Log Creek, which flows westerly and southwesterly to Pine Log State Forest and ultimately to the Choctawhatchee River and Bay.
-However, due to the karst nature of the Sand Hill Lakes region, the SHLMB also occurs within a recharge area for Econfina Creek, which, via Deer Point Lake Reservoir, is the water supply for Panama City, ultimately discharging to St. Andrew Bay.
+However, due to the karst nature of the Sand Hill Lakes region, the SHLMB also occurs within a recharge area for Econfina Creek, which, via Deer Point Lake Reservoir, is the primary water supply for Bay County.
+The creek ultimately discharges to St. Andrew Bay.